wyh-neophyte/Metaheuristic-Algorithms-For-JSP-and-FJSP-Problems/README.md

 ```

 #### 3. Run Metaheuristic Algorithms
-To run the metaheauristic algorithms, you may simp main.py.
+To run the metaheauristic algorithms, you may simply run main.py.
 ```
 python main.py --solver select/a/solver/from/GA/SA/PSO --datapath path/to/json/file
 ```